AntonioMeireles/homebridge-vieramatic/README.md

 ### TV naming

-If you'd prefer for Vieramatic to automatically detect and consume the name on your TV, then you can remove the "tvName" field from your config.
+If you'd prefer for Vieramatic to automatically detect and consume the name on your TV, then you can remove the `tvName` field from your config.

-Your config.json file will look like this:
+Your `config.json` file will look like this:

 > ```JSON
 > "tvs": [